Out-of-home entertainment: Overview

 Digital out-of-home entertainment (also DOE) is a sector that is understood by few but is a fast-growing technology sector with plenty of innovations transforming the sector.
-Its roots lie in the popularity of coin-operated arcade video games such as racing, fighting, Japanese imports, or pinball that Generation X will vividly recall with fond memories of countless hours of their youth spent in dimly-lit video-game rooms (popularly known as 'arcades').
+Its roots lie in the popularity of coin-operated arcade video games such as racing, fighting, Japanese imports, or pinball.
+During the mid-late 1990s and 2000s, with the advent of 3D consoles such as the PlayStation, audiences began to favor home gaming consoles over arcade machines.

-When Generation Y came along, an audience well-versed in digital gaming favored game consoles over arcade machines.
 So while video amusement remains an integral part of the popular culture fabric today, its relevancy is diminished and even perceived as 'dead' partly due to the lack of coverage by consumer-game media even as the amusement industry transformed itself and research and development investments continue to pour into the sector, evolving and growing the out-of-home, pay-to-play experience.

 In 2011, the non-profit Digital Out-of-Home Interactive Entertainment Network Association was established to help "define these amorphous groups that comprise this vibrant industry and illustrate how they all interact" with groups spanning from "family entertainment centers (FEC), location-based entertainment sites, visitor attractions, theme parks as well as retail, shopping malls and the hospitality sector – and not forgetting museums, heritage sites, schools".

 Forms of out-of-home entertainment

-Moviegoing is one of the most popular and affordable forms of out-of-home entertainment.
+Cinema-going is the most common and widely popular form of out-of-home entertainment.

 Other classic and expanded forms of OOHE making up the DOE sector include: